 This watch also made our list of best titanium watches.

-Impingement of wrist movements is prevented by the design in its crown, while for the band is a one-piece design with their Fold and Tuck excess band retention feature and wide adjustment range, which makes for comfortable wear that can perfectly fit any wrist size.
+Impingement of wrist movements is prevented by the design in its crown, while the band is a one-piece design with their Fold and Tuck excess band retention feature and wide adjustment range, which makes for comfortable wear that can perfectly fit any wrist size.

 Orient Defender Multi-Eye Function Field Watch